gituser-rk/hp-elitebook840-g3-hackintosh/README.md

 Keyboard
 --------
-Swapped the Windows and left ALT key.
+Swapped the Windows and left ALT key caps.
 I use the default german keyboard layout and after the swap I can use the Windows key as command(apple) key and the ALT is ALT.

 Wireless
 --------